Why You Keep Losing Motivation (And How to Fix It)

 Your Body, Your Blueprint

-Someone loses weight and suddenly everyone wants their meal plan.
-"Just eat what I eat," they say.
-It might be the most unhelpful fitness advice ever given, yet it's everywhere.
+Someone loses weight and suddenly everyone wants to know exactly what they ate.
+'Just eat what I eat,' they say.
+It has to be the most unhelpful guidance you can get.

 Your body will tell you what it needs if you're willing to listen.